natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [5]: print(vlans)
     ['vlan 10', 'vlan 11', 'vlan 12', 'vlan 13', 'vlan 14', 'vlan 15']

-In the list comprehensions you can use **if**.
+In list comprehensions you can use **if**.
 Thus, you can only add some objects to the list.

 For example, a loop selects only those elements that are digits, converts them and adds them to the resulting list only_digits: